Nishiyamo/RAG-Chat-PubMed/Readme.md

-# Rag Chat Pub Med Mixtral
+# Rag Chat PubMed Mixtral

 ## Description
-Rag Chat Pub Med Mixtral is an AI-powered chat application that allows you to access and explore different publications from PubMed.
+Rag Chat PubMed Mixtral is an AI-powered chat application that allows you to access and explore different publications from PubMed.
 Whether you're conducting research or looking to enhance your knowledge, this chat application provides a convenient way to access and analyze articles.

 ## Installation
-To install Rag Chat Pub Med Mixtral, follow these steps:
+To install Rag Chat PubMed Mixtral, follow these steps:

 1. Make sure you have Python and pip installed on your system.
 2. Clone this repository to your local machine.